| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center.com

 in.
 It is a professional organization for surgeons and allied health

+professionals involved with bariatric (or weight loss) surgery.
 In the meeting brochure, the current President of ASBS, Dr.

 Walter Poires, invites members of ASBS to come to the meeting, and